 If a dose of phenylephrine is missed, the next dose should be taken as soon as possible, unless it is almost time for the next dose, in which case the missed dose should be skipped.

-Common side effects of using this medication include insomnia, skin rash, restlessness and loss of appetite.
-More severe side effects include a fast or irregular heartbeat, dizziness, anxiety, weakness, body aches, tendency to bruise or bleed easily, chest pain, difficulty breathing, headache and blurred vision.
+Common side effects of using medications containing phenylephrine include insomnia, skin rash, restlessness, and loss of appetite.
+More severe side effects include a fast or irregular heartbeat, dizziness, anxiety, weakness, body aches, tendency to bruise or bleed easily, chest pain, difficulty breathing, headache, and blurred vision.